Growing Sweet Peas

 How to Grow Sweet Peas

-Sweet Peas can also be sucessfully germinated in the Autumn in a warm conservatory and the moved into an unheated greenhouse for the winter.
+Sweet Peas can also be successfully germinated in the Autumn in a warm conservatory and the moved into an unheated greenhouse for the winter.
 Provided the Sweet Peas are protected from frost under glass they will do well over the winter and produce sturdy plants for the Spring.
-Autumn sown Sweet peas tend to flower earlier and by sowing in Autumn and Spring the flowering season is exteneded.
+Autumn sown Sweet peas tend to flower earlier and by sowing both in Autumn and Spring the flowering season is extended.